spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 };
 ```

-> You wil need to add `using Unity.Entities;` to the top of the file.
+> You will need to add `using Unity.Entities;` to the top of the file and reference it in the assembly that your custom GameObject creator is in.

 ## From `0.3.2` to `0.3.3`